ome/omero-webtest/README.rst

 **Warning**:

-if OMERO.webtest is installed with OMERO version prior to **5.2.6**, the url will be https://your-web-server/omero_webtest instead of https://your-web-server/webtest as previously.
-This is due to a package re-organization required to distribute the application using a package manager.
+OMERO.webtest version 0.2.x or newer is meant to be installed into OMERO.web **5.2.6 or newer**.
+This is due to Django Framework compatibility and a package re-organization required to distribute the application using Python Package Manager PyPi.
-If installed with OMERO **5.2.6 and older**, the url will be back to https://your-web-server/webtest.

 Examples